 - Obstacle Course – Whether you plan it out in their bedroom or the living room, designing a fun-filled obstacle course can provide hours of fun.
 Have your toddler crawl under tables, over beds, through large boxes, and jump from pillow to pillow along the floor.

 Giving Toddlers a Safe Space to Play

 If you have an extra bedroom in your home, turning it into a child-proof play area gives them privacy and helps foster a sense of independence.
 When designing their space, it’s important to focus on safety, functionality, and creativity.
-Toddler playroom ideas include:
+Toddler playroom ideas to keep kids busy include:

 - Arts & Crafts – Spark their creativity with a table and chair set dedicated to painting and coloring.
-This setup helps kids develop fine motor skills and keeps them focused for hours so you can concentrate on what you need to do.
-Make a list of kids crafts to do when bored, and let them try finger painting, stenciling, or coloring with pencils and markers.
+This setup helps kids develop fine motor skills and keeps them focused for hours so they can concentrate on what they need to do.
+Make a list of kids’ crafts to do when bored, and let them try finger painting, stenciling, or coloring with pencils and markers.

 - Create a Dedicated Reading Area – Set up a cozy chair or beanbag in the corner of the room with a bookshelf filled with their favorite books.
 Reading is a wonderful activity for kids to do instead of watching television or being on a tablet.

 - Incorporate a Chalkboard or Wall – Instead of giving them crayons and paper, why not give them chalk?
 Chalkboards allow children to express themselves, and since the chalk isn’t permanent, you won’t have to worry about stains and marks on your floors and walls.